Gio Alvarez

 Giorgio Pietro Verano Alvarez (born November 18, 1976), better known as Gio Alvarez, is a Filipino actor in movies and television shows.
 He was an original member of Ang TV, a youth-oriented variety show in the Philippines.

 Career

 He played as young Michael de Mesa in Hihintayin Kita Sa Langit, starring Richard Gomez and Dawn Zulueta.
-He played as Bob Cosme, the second son of Kevin Cosme played by Dolphy in Home Along Da Riles, showed in ABS-CBN from 1992-2003.
+He played as Bob Cosme, the second son of Kevin Cosme played by Dolphy in Home Along Da Riles, showed in ABS-CBN from 1992 to 2003.
 In 2003, he appeared in TV series It Might Be You with John Lloyd Cruz and Bea Alonzo.

 Alvarez appeared in afternoon drama series of GMA Network's Kung Mamahalin Mo Lang Ako with Camille Prats, Ehra Madrigal and Marian Rivera.
 He was included in the cast of Asian Treasures with Robin Padilla and Angel Locsin.

 He played as husband of Manilyn Reynes in the Halloween episode "Kandila" of Maalaala Mo Kaya.